reshamas/reshamas.github.io/_posts/2021-07-19-data-umbrella-latam-2021-scikit-learn-sprint-report.md

 Contributors joined from 9 different countries.
 Country information was provided based on where participants were joining from.
 Argentina and Brasil had the most participants, for a total of 25 of 40, almost 63%.

 Other Latin American countries represented include: Colombia, México, Costa Rica, Chile and Venezuela.

-Given the migration in the region, these other countries were also represented in terms of contributor background: United States and Germany.
+These other countries were also represented in terms of contributor background: United States and Germany.

 There was one invited contributor who joined from Germany.
 Invited contributors were those who participated in a prior sprint and have continued contributing to scikit-learn.

 There were two returning contributors, participants who had previously participated in a scikit-learn open source sprint.
 The invited and returning contributors were paired with a new contributor.

 ### Applications Received
-The countries in the Latin America region with the most applicants are:
+The countries in the Latin America region with the most *applicants* are:
 - Brasil: 36
 - Argentina: 26
 - Colombia: 11
 - Venezuela:  9
-- Mexico:  5
+- México:  5
-- Peru: 3
+- Péru: 3
 - Ecuador: 3
 - Chile: 2
 - Bolivia: 1
 - Costa Rica: 1
 - Guatemala: 1

 Applications from regions outside of Latin America include:
 - United States: 10
 - India: 7
 - Canada: 2
 - Germany: 2
 - Spain: 2

-Other countries with 1 application each: Australia, Greece, Poland, Romania, Saudi Arabia, United Kingdom.
+Other countries with one application each: Australia, Greece, Poland, Romania, Saudi Arabia, United Kingdom.

 ### Spoken Languages
-All communication was in English.
-All participants felt comfortable conversing in English.
-Languages spoken by participants included:  English, Arabic, French, Kishwahli, Persian, Hindi, Urdu, Turkish and German.
+The sprint was in English with translators available to translate into Spanish and Portuguese.
+Languages spoken by participants included:  Spanish, Portuguese, English, and German.

 ### Open Source Background
 75% of participants identified as having "none" or "beginner" level experience in contributing to open source.